-Note: If the flavor shows "alert" icon of the flavor (as shown below), that means your instance doesn't have enough capacity for allocating the hardware flavor, please contact NCL support team to extend the capacity if you want: support@ncl.sg .
+Note: If the flavor shows "alert" icon of the flavor (as shown below), that means your instance does not have enough capacity for allocating the hardware flavor.
+Choose a flavor which does not contain any “alert” icons.
+Otherwise, please contact NCL support team to extend the instance capacity if you wish: support@ncl.sg.